cleanycloth/PythonOS/README.md

  - For Linux, nano is required for the text editor, because I detest Vim.
 Sorry.
 One of these days I'll probably make a way of detecting your default editor or something, we'll see.
  - Windows has been tested for compatibility, but it *should* work on Linux and macOS as well.** Though, it's been a while since I last tested it.
  - Pyobjc is needed for macOS to play sound correctly without spewing errors everywhere.
 PythonOS will attempt to do this for you, but be warned: this is untested.
 At worst it just won't install and you'll have no audio in PythonOS.
+ - python-gst-1.0 is neede for Linux to play sound correctly.
+As of the 1/4/19, PythonOS does NOT install this for you.

 **NOTE: macOS bugs have mostly been ironed out now.
 Linux remains mostly untested but should work better than version 1.9.